infiniflow/ragflow/api/http_api.md

     - If updating a dataset, `embedding_model` cannot be changed.

 - `"permission"`: (*Body parameter*)
-    Specifies who can manipulate the dataset.
+    Specifies who can access the dataset.

 - `"document_count"`: (*Body parameter*)
     Document count of the dataset.